 Rosters must be made up of bowlers who are presently attending the school(s) that is sponsored by its sponsoring bowling center.
+All rosters must be established with at least four full-time bowlers.
 Bowlers who are in grades 7 thru 12 are eligible to compete in competition.
 Students in other grades (6th, 5th, 4th, etc.) are eligible to practice with 7th to 12th graders.
 These (younger) students shall be known as JJV bowlers (i.e. Junior junior varsity bowlers).
 Each conference shall vote to determine if they want to offer competition for JJV bowlers.
 No JJV competition will be officially recognized by the league.
 Teams and conferences are encouraged to use caution when allowing students younger than 7th grade to participate with 7th - 12th graders, as some older high school bowlers may not appreciate a large difference in age and maturity.